‘Serial killer’: NC man connected to the disappearances, deaths of 4 women - NewsBreak

 Eventually, they returned to the parking lot where Printz was captured on surveillance video moving a visibly sedated Suttles from her vehicle into his.

-Printz then drove her vehicle a short distance to a Best Western’s parking lot, where he was seen on video wiping down the inside and outside of the vehicle.
-Printz then drove Suttles to his home in Bostic, North Carolina.
+Printz then drove her vehicle a short distance to a Best Western’s parking lot, where he was seen on surveillance video wiping down the inside and outside of the vehicle.
+Investigators said he then drove Suttles to his home in Bostic, North Carolina.

-After Suttles did not show up to work the following day, coworkers called the Greenville County Sheriff’s Office and reported her missing.
+Suttles’ served as a private sitter for the elderly in Greenville County.
+After she did not show up for work the following day, an elderly woman she frequently sat with called the Greenville County Sheriff’s Office and reported her missing.

+“Within 13 days, Daniel Printz was in handcuffs in a multi-state investigation, involving local and federal agencies,” said Justin Holloway, Assistant US Attorney for the district of South Carolina.

+During a search of Printz’s home in Rutherford County, investigators found several items belonging to Suttles, as well as Nancy Rego.

+According to investigators, Rego was a woman from Charlotte who had been missing since 2017.

+“At this point we were confident that we were dealing with a man responsible for multiple missing persons cases,” said Lewis.

-During a search of Printz’s home, investigators found several personal items belonging to Suttles, including her keys, bank card, jewelry and pocketbook, most of which were concealed in a bee box on a remote part of Printz’s property.
+During the execution of a second search warrant at Printz’ home, investigators found Suttles’ Jeep keys, bank card, jewelry and pocketbook concealed in a bee box on a remote part of his property.

-Investigators also found a yogurt cup—opened—and a forensic lab analysis determined the interior of the cup contained Lorazepam, Tramadol, and Cyclobenzaprine.NC man receives life in prison after Greenville Co. woman found dead
+Investigators also found an opened yogurt cup.
+A forensic lab analysis conduced by SLED determined the interior of the cup contained Lorazepam, Tramadol, and Cyclobenzaprine.NC man receives life in prison after Greenville Co. woman found dead

 After being charged in federal court in the District of South Carolina, Printz began cooperating with law enforcement.

-On May 16, 2022, he took authorities to Suttles’s body in a wooded area off of Harris Holly Springs Road in Rutherfordton.
+On May 16, 2022, he led authorities to Suttles’s body in a wooded area off of Harris Holly Springs Road in Rutherfordton.

-During the investigation, agents also recovered evidence connecting Printz to the disappearance or death of three other women – Nancy Rego, Delores Sellers and Leigh Goodman.
+During the investigation, agents recovered evidence connecting Printz to the disappearance or death of three other women, including Nancy Rego.
+Delores Sellers (Nancy Rego’s mother) and Leigh Goodman were identified as the other two victims in this case.

 Printz admitted in court that he had some responsibility for, or role in, their deaths or disappearances.